isomerpages/moe-corporationpri/_departments/Mother Tongue.md

-**5. Cultural Camp**
+**5. Cultural Camp**&nbsp;

-Every year, our P4 pupils attend the annual language & cultural day camp.
+Every year, our P4 pupils attend the annual language &amp; cultural day camp.
 A variety of language and cultural activities are organized to provide them with the opportunities to learn through play and build up their confidence in mastering the Chinese Language.